+The International Brigades played an important role in the defence of Madrid in November 1936.
+They also suffered heavy losses at Jarama (February 1937), Brunete (July, 1937), Teruel (December 1937) and Ebro (July-August 1938).
 On 25th September 1938, Juan Negrin, head of the Republican government, announced for diplomatic reasons that the International Brigades would be unilaterally withdrawn from Spain.
 However, General Francisco Franco failed to reciprocate and German and Italian forces remained to continue the struggle.

 John Gates recalled in The Story of an American Communist (1959): "The main farewell took place in Barcelona on Oct.
 29. For the last time in full uniform, the International Brigades marched through the streets of Barcelona.
 Despite the danger of air raids, the entire city turned out...
 We paraded ankle-deep in flowers.
 Women rushed into our lines to kiss us.
 Men shook our hands and embraced us.
 Children rode on our shoulders.
 The people of the city poured out their hearts.
 Our blood had been shed with theirs.
 Our dead slept with their dead.
 We had proved again that all men are brothers."